GabrielxKuek/MindfulHacks/readme.md

 Gabriel Kuek, Xavier Yeo Yi Hern, Pua XinHui Meagan, Ng Zing Hng

 ## Acknowledgements
-This project is an undertaking of the SUTD-SP SwiftUI Nano Academy.
+This project is a submission for MindfulHacks 2023.